grafana/tempo/docs/sources/tempo/configuration/sidecar-proxy.md

 # Run Tempo Distributed with sidecar proxies

-You can run inter-pod gRPC traffic run through a sidecar proxy.
-These proxies can be useful when using a service proxy, like Envoy, or a service mesh, like Istio.
+You can route inter-pod gRPC traffic run through a sidecar proxy to meet requirements such as custom security, routing, or logging.
+Common examples include Envoy, Nginx, Traefik, or service meshes like Istio and Linkerd.

 ## How Tempo pods communicate